elastic/package-registry/CONTRIBUTING.md

 ### Migration from Beats

-A defined importing procedure used to transform both, Filebeat and Metricbeat modules, related to the same observed product, into a single integration.
+A defined importing procedure used to transform both Filebeat and Metricbeat modules, related to the same observed product, into a single integration.
 The integration contains extracted dataset configuration of beat modules, hence no modules are required to exist anymore.